A FEW RULES - YEP I KNOW BORING BUT WE GOT TO HAVE SOME.

 Unfortunately we also have a no buggies rule on club runs this is for everyone's safety

-Anyone who has issues with the club or any club members must email the club with there complaint or issue under no circumstances are these issues or complaints to be posted on the Facebook group anybody doing this will be immediately removed from the group page and from the club
+Dispute Resolution - Anyone who has issues with the club or any club members must email the club Chairman on the club email address with their complaint or issue, under no circumstances are these issues or complaints to be posted on the Facebook group.
+Anybody doing this will be immediately removed from the group page and from the club.
+Any abuse or harassment of members or officials of the club in any form will also result in the person being removed from the group and club.